The miniature schnauzers are an intelligent breed that falls in the second tier of Stanley Coren’s tiered canine intelligence survey.

 Limitations of Coren’s Study

 Coren’s study on canine intelligence is the “go-to” when comparing various dog breed intelligence.
-Coren’s study does have limitations, however.
+Coren’s analysis does have limitations, however.

 The Test Ranks Only One Type of Intelligence

-The study only looked at working intelligence and overlooked adaptive intelligence, instinctive intelligence, spatial intelligence, kinesthetic intelligence, interpersonal intelligence, etc.
+The study only looked at working intelligence and overlooked adaptive, intuitive, spatial, kinesthetic, interpersonal, etc.

 The Study Did Not Account For Mixed-Breeds or Breeds Unaccepted by the AKC/CKC